Lilspartan/Gabir-Rebuild/posts/iracing-liveries-guide.md

 <Image url = "iRacingPaintTutorial5.webp" caption = "A freshly-opened iRacing car template in GIMP." />

 Expand the three layer tabs (bottom right in GIMP) and take a moment to turn visibility on and off for some of the hidden layers.
 The Spec Map layer will be confusing for now, so leave it hidden after taking a peek.
 Click on the Wire frame layer for a handy guide that shows where the 3D model contours often line up with the flat layer (usually white lines) and where the boundaries of the painted layer exist (usually bright green lines).
-If you're planning to paint a white car, we recommend selecting the Wire layer, using the color picker tool to highlight all the white lines, and then using a fill tool or other method to make the wireframe a darker color so you can see it against white paint.
+If you're planning to paint a white car, we recommend selecting the Wire layer, using the color picker tool to highlight all the white lines, and then using a fill tool or other method to make the wireframe a darker color so you can see it against the white paint.
 We also turn on the Number Blocks so you can see where iRacing will by default place its number panels; it's a bummer to paint a beautiful livery only to discover a big number in the middle of your primary graphic.

 <Image url = "iRacingPaintTutorial6.webp" caption = "Expanding the layer tabs reveals the sublayers.
 The GREEN boxes (hidden by default) are for the Spec Map layer, which we'll get to later.
 The RED boxes are for tools and guides that help with the painting process, but which you won't want on when you do your final export.
 The BLUE boxes are where we do the actual painting on the car." />

 Play with the visibility of the various layers in the BLUE section.
-You can usually turn off all the existing decals in a click or two, and find the small boxes (sometimes just a few pixels each) for coloring pieces like the rollbar, pit box and pit lane tent separately from the rest of the car.
+You can usually turn off all the existing decals in a click or two, and find the small boxes (sometimes just a few pixels each) for coloring pieces like the rollbar, pit box, and pit lane tent separately from the rest of the car.
 Now's a good time to name and save the project!

 <Image url = "iRacingPaintTutorial7.webp" caption = "Our base livery with decals turned off, wireframe on, and number boxes (the big pink squares) enabled so we can see where iRacing will put the numbers." />